Call Button

 • Tension type headaches do not get exacerbated with normal every day-to-day movements or activities.
 However, migraines get worse with simple movements, work, activities or even sport can often exacerbate and worsen a migraine.

-Tension Type Headache
+Symptoms of a Tension Type Headache

 • Pain is bilateral and all over